hiveot/hub/runtime/transports/transport-protocols.md

   ]
 }
 ```
-This introduces a 'connect' operation for establishing an sse connection.
+This introduces a 'connect' operation for establishing the sse connection.
 This operation is only needed once for all subscriptions.
 This establishes an SSE connection as per RFC or returns 401 when the consumer does not provide proper credentials connecting to the sse endpoint.

 To subscribe to events, post to the subscribe endpoint with the thingID.
 This returns with a 200 code on success or 401 when the consumer is not allowed subscriptions to this Thing.